-Another neat feature, unique to only Shades State Park, is the small airfield which visitors used to land their planes on, although it is now defunct.
-Even though you can't land a plane in this historic park, you can canoe, fish, hike, picnic, and enjoy all of the beauty from Pine Hills Nature Reserve or one of the several nature overlooks throughout the park.
-The point is, there is lots to see in Shades State Park and something that will intrigue all members of the family during your RV adventure to Indiana.
+Another feature unique to Shades State Park is the small airfield that visitors used to use when landing their planes.
+Even though guests can't land a plane there anymore, they can canoe, fish, hike, picnic, and enjoy all of the beauty that spans from the Pine Hills Nature Reserve to one of the several natural overlooks found throughout the park.
+There is lots to see in Shades State Park and something to intrigue all members of the family during your RV adventure in Indiana.

-Shades State Park can be accessed using State Road 234 after getting off of US 231 South.
-Once you get into the park you should slow way down because the roads are a bit winding, with a few hairpin turns.
-Although the campsites can accommodate RVs up to 55 feet, rigs this large will likely be difficult to maneuver throughout the roads.
-Taking it slow on the park roads will lead you to several parking areas scattered around the park, so even if you are just visiting for a day you have lots of parking options.
-If you choose to bring a second car with you it should be noted that no more than one type of vehicle is allowed on a campsite, so you would have to park it in the parking lot near the campgrounds.
-However, the exception to this is you can have a minibike or small moped or similar vehicle for each person at the campsite, which make excellent alternative modes of transportation for getting around the park if you don't want to tow and pay for an extra vehicle.
+Should guests choose to bring a second car with them, it should be noted that no more than one type of vehicle is allowed at each campsite, so the additional vehicle will have to be parked in the general parking lot near the campgrounds.
+The exception to this is a minibike, moped, or similar vehicle for each person at the campsite.
+These make excellent alternative modes of transportation for getting around the park.
 Not all of the trails are suitable for bikes, especially with small children, but bikes can still make navigating the main roads of the park a bit easier.

-Hiking is one of the most popular activities at Shades State Park since there are several miles of trails winding through the park.
-Taking the trails can be a great way to get some spot wildlife and get some great views of the awesome natural landscape.
+Hiking is one of the most popular activities at Shades State Park since there are several miles of trails winding through it.
+Taking the trails can be a great way to get some fresh air, observe wildlife, and get some great views of the awesome natural landscape.
 The trails vary in length and difficulty, but most of them are pretty rugged and better suited for experienced hikers.
-The trails will take you all throughout the park and to several points of interest, including Kickapoo Ravine and Shawnee Canyon.
+The trails will take visitors throughout the park and to several points of interest such as the Kickapoo Ravine and Shawnee Canyon.